Lizeth2989/PL-DOCKERS/README.md

 ```
 Don't forget to upgarde `pip`.
 And also need to install Git beforehand.

 ## HOW TO RUN A TREE TOPOLOGY

 In order to run the tree topology first need to create a `pl-tree.yml` file where there are specific names of the containers and their configurations.
-By default, we have 3 kinds of images of containers:
+By default, we have 3 kinds of images of containers that should be downloaded in your server.
-  1. sw-1, sw-2 : These are the ovs-switches. `sw-1` is considered as the core switch of the tree topology and has direct connection to the 'GATEWAY'.
-  2. ctr: is the SDN controller with an image() including "ryu".
-  3. usr-1,usr-2 : These are the hosts which contain basic ubuntu image with `nping` traffic generator.

  You can also generate this "pl-tree.yml" file from the setup.py file

 cmd to run `pl-tree.yml`-
 ``` bash